lovecode1/Meta-Quest-3-with-X-Plane-12--Main/README.md

 # X Plane 12 settings:
 * In order not to load too much on the MacBook cpu/gpu I'm using this reselution: **`1920 × 1080`** (You can try other resultions and see what works for you best).
-* Make sure Vertial FOV is set to **96**!, since that's the vertical FOV Meta Quest 3 supports.
+* Important: Make sure Vertial FOV is set to **96**, since that's the vertical FOV Meta Quest 3 supports.
 * For more settings see here:
 ![alt Settings Graphics](https://github.com/lovecode1/Meta-Quest-3-with-X-Plane-12/blob/main/Images/X%20Plane%20Graphics%20Settings.jpg "Title")

+* You are welcome to try out other settings.

 # Desclaimer
 * This app is still under development.